Col-E/CClicker/Readme.md

 * Gaussian based random
   * Record your own clicking statistics and simulate it
 * All settings accessible via GUI
-* Edit any of the GUI's text
+* Translatable GUI text using txt files

 # Images